A balance transfer is a process that lets you move debt on a credit card or from a loan to a different credit card.

 - How does a balance transfer work?

-- Drawbacks to using a balance transfer
+- Will a balance transfer hurt my credit scores?

 - Tips to make your balance transfer a success